 Glossary - Laser Vision Correction Center of New Jersey

-The cornea is the transparent outer layer of the eye.
-Its bulging curvature provides the major refraction of the eye.
-It is the cornea that is reshaped during laser vision correction.
+The cornea is the outermost layer of the eye that is transparent.
+Its bulging curve provides the majority of the eye's refraction.
+The cornea is reshaped during laser vision correction.

-Laser vision correction with the VISX Star S4 Trak laser with CustomVue software incorporates a three-dimensional, active tracking system to follow the minute movements of your eye during surgery.
-This ensures completely accurate application of the laser beam to your cornea.
+During laser vision correction, the VISX Star S4 Trak laser with CustomVue software utilizes a three-dimensional, active tracking system to monitor the eye's small movements.
+This guarantees that the laser beam is applied precisely to the cornea.

-Glaucoma is a disorder in which above normal intraocular pressure damages the optic nerve and causes loss of vision.
-Glaucoma can be determined during a routine eye exam and is treatable with drops, laser treatment and surgery.
+Glaucoma is a condition in which abnormally high intraocular pressure affects the optic nerve and leads to vision loss.
+Glaucoma can be diagnosed during a normal eye examination and is treatable with eye drops, laser therapy, and surgery.

-In hyperopia, or farsightedness, vision is out of focus at all distances but can be cleared with effort.
-The condition is due to a flat corneal curvature or a shorter eye length and is often associated with eyestrain.
+In farsightedness or hyperopia, vision is blurry at all distances but can be corrected.
+Commonly related with eyestrain, the condition is caused by a flat corneal curvature or a shortened eye length.

 Laser Vision Correction

-In the case of nearsightedness, vision is out of focus for distant objects.
-Myopia results when the cornea is too steep or the eye is too long, causing light to focus in front of the retina rather than directly on it.
+In the case of nearsightedness, distant things are out of focus.
+When the cornea is too steep or the eye is too long, light focuses in front of the retina rather than directly on it, resulting in myopia.

-An ophthalmologist is a medical doctor (eye M.D.) specializing in the eye and the visual system.
-He or she has completed medical school and at least four years of post-graduate training in diseases and surgery of the visual system.
-Ophthalmologists are licensed to examine eyes, treat eye diseases, and perform eye surgery.
+An ophthalmologist is a physician who specializes in the eye and the visual system.
+He or she has completed medical school and a minimum of four years of post-graduate study in eye disorders and surgery.
+Ophthalmologists are authorized to examine and operate on the eyes.

-Presbyopia is the age-induced inability to see objects at close range.
-This natural condition affects most people after the age of forty.
-Monovision is frequently used to help alleviate this problem along with Near Vision CK.
+Presbyopia is the age-related inability to see close-up objects.
+This natural ailment affects the majority of forty-year-olds.
+Monovision is usually used in conjunction with Near Vision CK to treat this condition.

 PRK (Photorefractive Keratectomy)

-PRK is a surgical procedure in which an excimer laser is used to reshape the corneal surface.
-It differs from LASIK in that no protective flap is created in the outer corneal layer.
-Instead, the laser is applied directly to the surface of the cornea.
-As a result, PRK has a slower healing time and is, therefore, not the preferred method of laser vision correction.
+PRK is a surgical procedure in which the corneal surface is reshaped using an excimer laser.
+It differs from LASIK in that there is no protective corneal flap formed.
+Instead, the laser is directly administered to the corneal surface.
+Consequently, PRK has a longer recovery period and is not the recommended method of laser vision correction.